whisperglen/heretic2-files/heretic2_binary_patch.md

 > This function is executed via CALL opcode.
 In this section we will look at a code snippet to replace the CALL destination with a C-function, see how to call other functions from the binary, how to access global variables, modifying read-only memory, how to get code and data location in memory, and LittleEndian.

 ![Seeing the function offset](./pics/func_offset.png)<br>
 Above we can see a function's image base offset in ghidra (same thing for variables).
 How do we get a pointer to those when we begin our hacking?
 Windows, via Win32 API, will give us something called the **module base address**, or the starting memory location where the exe or dll is loaded.
-Add ghidra's image base offset to Windows' base adress, job done.<br>
+Add ghidra's image base offset to Windows' base address, job done.<br>
 Now you could do it the quick and dirty way: take that hex number in ghidra, cast it to a pointer and just start using it, however sometimes Windows decides to throw a curveball, and it loads your dll or exe at a different address.
 This would happen when there is a collision (2 dlls need to be loaded at same address) or when something like ASLR is activated for the executable (see [JK2MV](https://github.com/mvdevs/jk2mv)).

 ![How to get the base address](./pics/base_address.png)<br>